Departments of Medicine, Epidemiology and Biostatistics, McGill University

 the creation and understanding of knowledge

-reasonable conclusions
+formation of reasonable conclusions

 good decision making